Honoring Donation in 2024

 - The national transplant waiting list for a lifesaving organ transplant is rising at an alarming rate, with more than 100,000 individuals currently on the list.

-How Does An Ohioan Register As A Donor?
+How Does a Person Register as a Donor?

-Ohioans may declare their wish to become a donor by registering online through www.lifelineofohio.org.
-Additionally, individuals may declare their decision when at the BMV.
+A person may declare their wish to become a donor by registering online through www.lifelineofohio.org.
+Additionally, a person may declare their decision when visiting the Bureau of Motor Vehicles (Ohio) or Department of Motor Vehicles (West Virginia).

-The Ohio Donor Registry is an individual’s first person authorization to donate the gift of life at the time of their death, if possible, through organ, eye and tissue donation.
+The state donor registry is a person’s “first-person authorization” to donate the gift of life at the time of their death, if possible, through organ, eye and tissue donation.

 Lifeline of Ohio encourages everyone to talk to their loved ones about their donation decision.
 When the next-of-kin knows their loved one’s decision at the time of death, it is one of the most helpful steps a grieving family can take to deal with its loss.